 If you’re basing your holiday budget solely on gifts, you may be missing expenses.
-Are you having a virtual dinner with family and friends?
+Are you having dinner with family and friends?
 You’ll be buying food.
 Did you order new decorations for your home?
 That counts as holiday spending.
 Also, remember to factor in any charitable donations you’re making.

 One simple way to grow your holiday spending money is by automating your savings.
 When you put your savings on autopilot, you never have to think about transferring money or finding extra cash in your budget.
 You could set up a recurring transfer from your chequing account to your savings account.
 You can even time that transfer with your paycheques, so that when you get paid, a certain amount is automatically transferred into your savings account.

 You can also automate your savings with BIGChange.
 When you make a purchase, BIGChange automatically rounds up the amount and deposits the difference into your savings account.
 Our members save an average of $174 a year!